-The developer/applicant, without cost to the District, shall:
+The developer/applicant, without coet to the District. shall:

-- 1) Destroy any wells on the property in accordance with State Bulletin No. 74; - 2) Satisfy all conditions imposed by the District to assure necessary water pressure, flow and quality: - 3) Satisfy all conditions for water concervation required by the Dietrict at the time of application for service, including the following:
+- 1) Destroy any wells on the property in accordance with State Bulletin No. 74; - 2) Satisfy all conditione imposed by the District to assure necessary water pressure, flow and quality; - 3) Satisfy all conditions for water conservation required by the Dietrict at the time of application for segure, including the following to c) All interior plumbing fixtures shall be low-flow and have the EPA Energy Star label;